WorkTime - non-invasive ways to monitor remote employees

 The bottom line

 With the right monitoring software, you can not only track the productivity of remote employees in various ways but also significantly improve it.
-When employees know what metrics you are monitoring and what you expect from them, they become more conscious, organized, committed to company goals and, as a result, more productive.
+When employees know what metrics, you are monitoring and what you expect from them, they become more conscious, organized, committed to company goals and, as a result, more productive.
 However, if you want employee monitoring to really work for the benefit of the organization, it is important to be transparent on this issue and maintain a healthy balance between control and employee privacy.

 A healthy balance between control and employee privacy is super important.
 WorkTime productivity monitoring offers this healthy balance while boosting employee productivity.